cbonello/flutter_Starter_App/README.md

 1. Rename ```web/SAMPLE_firebase.js``` as ```web/firebase.js``` and update its content with the Firebase SDK snippet from the Firebase Console (see [Resources](#Resources)).
 1. In the Firebase console, enable Email/Password authentication on your project by doing: **Authentication > SIGN-IN METHOD > Email/Password > Enable > SAVE**
-1. In the Firebase console, enable Google authentication on your project by doing: **Authentication > SIGN-IN METHOD > Google > Enable > SAVE**
 1. In the Firebase console, update the email address verification template by doing: **Authentication > TEMPLATES > Email address verification**
 1. In the Firebase console, update the password reset template by doing: **Authentication > TEMPLATES > Password reset**
 <!-- 1.
 Follow the instructions from [google_sign_in_web README](https://pub.dev/packages/google_sign_in_web) and include your OAuth ID to ```web/index.html```. -->